mcdemarco/the-new-kitchen-cookbook/salad/mackerelSalad.md

 You can do something similar with [a can of salmon](https://www.tasteofhome.com/recipes/salmon-pasta-salad/) or another smoked fish.
 We frequently use up leftover smoked salmon this way.

-In lieu of fish, we often make pasta salad with feta.
+We often make pasta salad with feta in lieu of fish.

 You can use snow peas instead of green beans; they only need one minute of blanching.